zackmdavis/Category_War/maybe_lying_doesnt_exist.md

 >
 > —["Deception"](https://www.youtube.com/watch?v=kQKs0eQHZRs) by Jem and the Holograms

 Okay, if the fear of rhetorical warfare isn't a legitimate reason to avoid calling things lies, we're still left with the obvious objection that "lying" is a _different thing_ from "rationalizing" or "being biased".
-Everyone is biased in some way or another, but to _lie_ is ["[t]o give false information intentionally with intent to deceive."](https://en.wiktionary.org/wiki/lie#Etymology_2)

-Sometimes it might make sense to use the word "lie" in [noncentral](https://www.lesswrong.com/posts/yCWPkLi8wJvewPbEp/the-noncentral-fallacy-the-worst-argument-in-the-world) sense—as when we speak of "lying to oneself" or "oops, I lied" (in reaction to being corrected)

-As Alexander says, conflating the two can only be to the benefit of _actual liars_.
+Everyone is biased in some way or another, but to _lie_ is ["[t]o give false information intentionally with intent to deceive."](https://en.wiktionary.org/wiki/lie#Etymology_2) Sometimes it might make sense to use the word "lie" in a [noncentral](https://www.lesswrong.com/posts/yCWPkLi8wJvewPbEp/the-noncentral-fallacy-the-worst-argument-in-the-world) sense, as when we speak of "lying to oneself" or say "Oops, I lied" in reaction to being corrected.
+But it's important that these senses be explicitly acknowledged as noncentral and not conflated with the central case of knowingly-speaking-falsehood-with-intent-to-decieve—as Alexander says, conflating the two can only be to the benefit of _actual liars_.

+Why would anyone disagree with this obvious ordinary view, if they _weren't_ trying to get away with the sneaky motte-and-bailey social attack that Alexander is so worried about?

+One possibility: perhaps the ordinary view relies an implied theory of human psychology that we may have reason to believe is _false_!
+What if _conscious_ intent to decieve is typically absent in the most common cases of people saying things that (they would realized after reflection or upon being prompted) they know not to be true?

+Alexander writes—

-> So how will people decide where to draw the line?
+> So how will people decide where to draw the line [if egregious motivated reasoning can count as "lying"]?
 My guess is: in a place drawn by bias and motivated reasoning, same way they decide everything else.
 The outgroup will be lying liars, and the ingroup will be decent people with ordinary human failings.

+But if the word "lying" is to actually _mean something_ rather than just being a weapon, then the ingroup and the outgroup _can't both be right_.
+If [symmetry considerations](https://www.lesswrong.com/posts/28bAMAxhoX3bwbAKC/are-your-enemies-innately-evil) make us doubt that one group is really that much more honest than each other, that would seem to imply that _either_ both groups are composed of decent people with ordinary human failings, _or_ that both groups are composed of lying liars.
+The first description certainly _sounds nicer_, but as aspiring epistemic rationalists, we're _not allowed to care_ about which descriptions sound nice; we're _only_ allowed to care about which descriptions match reality.

+And if all of the concepts available to us in our native language fail to match reality in different ways, then we have a tough problem that may require us to innovate.

+The philosopher Roderick T. Long writes—

+> Suppose I were to invent a new word, "zaxlebax," and define it as "a metallic sphere, like the Washington Monument."
+That's the definition—"a metallic sphere, like the Washington Monument."
+In short, I build my ill-chosen example into the definition.
+Now some linguistic subgroup might start using the term "zaxlebax" as though it just meant "metallic sphere," or as though it just meant "something of the same kind as the Washington Monument."
+And that's fine.
+But my definition incorporates both, and thus conceals the false assumption that the Washington Monument is a metallic sphere; any attempt to use the term "zaxlebax," meaning what I mean by it, involves the user in this false assumption.

+If self-deception is as ubiquitous in human life as authors such as [Robin Hanson](http://www.overcomingbias.com/tag/hypocrisy) argue (if you're reading this blog, this should not be a new idea to you!), then the ordinary concept of "lying" may actually be analogous to Long's "zaxlebax": the standard [_intensional_ definition](https://www.lesswrong.com/posts/HsznWM9A7NiuGsp28/extensions-and-intensions) ("knowingly speaking falsehood with conscious intent to decieve"/"a metallic sphere") fails to match the most common extensional examples that we want to use the word for ("people motivatedly saying convenient-but-false things without explicit conscious intent to decieve"/"the Washington Monument").

+Aruging for this _empirical_ thesis about human psychology is beyond the scope of this post.
+But _if_ we live in a sufficiently Hansonian world where the _ordinary_ meaning of "lying" fails to carve reality at the joints, then authors are faced with a tough choice: either be involved in the false assumptions of the standard believed-to-be-central intensional definition, or be deprived of the use of common [expressive vocabulary](https://www.lesswrong.com/posts/H7Rs8HqrwBDque8Ru/expressive-vocabulary).
+As Ben Hoffman [points out in the comments](https://slatestarcodex.com/2019/07/16/against-lie-inflation/#comment-777559) to "Against Lie Inflation", an earlier Scott Alexander didn't seem shy about calling people liars in his classic 2014 post ["In Favor of Niceness, Community, and Civilization"](https://slatestarcodex.com/2014/02/23/in-favor-of-niceness-community-and-civilization/)—

+> Politicians lie, but not _too much_.
+Take the top story on Politifact Fact Check today.
+Some Republican claimed his supposedly-maverick Democratic opponent actually voted with Obama's economic policies 97 percent of the time.
+Fact Check explains that the statistic used was actually for all votes, not just economic votes, and that members of Congress typically have to have >90% agreement with their president because of the way partisan politics work. **So it's a lie, and is properly listed as one.** [bolding mine —ZMD] But it's a lie based on slightly misinterpreting a real statistic.
+He didn't just totally make up a number.
+He didn't even just make up something else, like "My opponent personally helped design most of Obama's legislation".

+_Was_ the Republican consciously lying?
+Or did the politician (or more likely, his staffer) arrive at the [misinterpretation via unconscious motivated reasoning](https://everythingstudies.com/2019/08/19/the-prince-and-the-figurehead/) and then just not bother to scrupulously check whether the intepretation was true?
+And how could Alexander know?